 Housing Element Consultant Request for Proposals

 The City of Garden Grove is seeking proposals from qualified consultants to provide consulting services to prepare the City’s General Plan 2021-2029 Housing Element Update for certification by the California Department of Housing and Community Development by the deadline of October 15, 2021.
 The City further wishes to receive optional proposals to review its existing General Plan Land Use Element and Zoning Code for any inconsistencies that may be created by the Housing Element Update, and to process amendments to the Land Use Element and Zoning Code amendments concurrently with the Housing Element Update.
-To view the request for proposals, please see below.
+The Housing Element request for proposals closed on April 20, 2020.

 Request for Proposal: Housing Element Request for Proposals